taschoebli/lab04-fusion-flow/README.md

 ![docs/accounting_process.png](docs/accounting_process.png)

 The booking process waits for the Bank Payment Retrieved message, originating from the Accounting process, after it notifies the accounting process, that a new booking has been made.
 We skip the entire process, if the customer decided to pay by card, since then we already have collected the money and the booking is valid.
+The accounting process first passes the customer through an automatic booking review, where we access an external database to see if we have rejected this customer in the past. if this is the case, we flag the customer for a human review, where an accountant can take any necessary steps to deem a booking valid or invalid.
+If the booking is deemed valid, either automatically through our system or by a human accountant, we set the process on hold and wait for the money to arrive.
+Our software waits for the arrival of a Kafka message from our bank, confirming that we received the money from the customer.
+Camunda automatically continues the process to cancel the order, if we do not receive any money within 30 days.

 ## Collaboration
 All team members contributed equally to the group project.